 It will probably surprise many people to learn that simple bruising of the body can on occasion impact the nervous system leading to chronic long-term pain.

 Fibromyalgia is a chronic pain condition often associated with sudden movements, repetitive tasks and the lifting of heavy items.
 Unfortunately from a medical point of view, the symptoms of this condition can vary from person to person which often makes it difficult to diagnose accurately.
 Symptoms can include such variations as extreme sensitivity to touch, extreme stiffness to the extent it impacts mobility resulting in general pain literally all over the body.

 This particular condition targets individual muscles or muscle groups.
 Symptoms of myofascial pain syndrome tend to include muscle pain, tenderness and spasms which are very often the consequence of accidents or surgery in earlier life.

 Some of the more common chronic pain compensation claims relate to issues such as back injuries and shoulder injuries.
-Wherever in the body the chronic pain is situated the degree of compensation will vary according to the severity of the pain and suffering which is taken into account in our compensation calculator that displays the most recent advised compensation settlement guidelines.
+Wherever in the body the chronic pain is situated the degree of compensation will vary according to the severity of the pain and suffering which is taken into account in our compensation calculator and displays recent advised compensation settlement amounts guidelines.

 Making A Chronic Pain Claim